ycrc/ycrc.github.io/docs/clusters-at-yale/guides/handson-ml2.md

 ## Containers - `tensorflow/serving`

 You can use TensorFlow Serving to serve multiple versions of models but examples given use Ubuntu packages or Docker.
-YCRC clusters are RHEL and do not allow Docker, so instead we use [Singularity]()
+YCRC clusters are RHEL and do not allow Docker, so instead we use [Apptainer](/clusters-at-yale/guides/containers)

 ``` bash
 docker pull tensorflow/serving